Use "Stealth Studying" To Prepare For the GMAT More Efficiently

 If you don't understand something, doing 20 more problems isn't going to help you understand it.
 You don't need to completely stop what you're doing, but before the end of that study session, read the explanation and do your best to understand it.

 Often, you will require more than just the explanation in the back of the book.
-My GMAT Math Bible is a great quant resource for this sort of thing--if you run across a mixture question and have no idea how to attack it, you can read a few pages on mixtures and immediately see how the theory and underlying skills related to the question at hand.
+My Total GMAT Math is a great quant resource for this sort of thing--if you run across a mixture question and have no idea how to attack it, you can read a few pages on mixtures and immediately see how the theory and underlying skills related to the question at hand.

 Like the author of the "Stealth Studying" article, I can't tell you how to avoid studying altogether.
 But I do think these methods will help limit your stress, keep down the number of hours you spend on the GMAT, and improve your ultimate test score, all at the same time.